Just like homeopathy, when the plant is used in its whole form

 You’d think that all oils would be created equally right?

-I have to admit to love using 100% natural, plant derived oils in my formulas – that is the preserved unrefined oil, that has not been adulterated in any way.
+Here at NC, we love using CO2 and cold-pressed oils in our formulas – the preserved unrefined oil, that has not been adulterated in any way.

 Confusingly, these oils are often listed under different names:

-In holistic therapies, these oils are often referred to as a carrier oil, which simply means oil that is being used to carry a substance.
+If that isn’t confusing enough in holistic therapies, these oils are often referred to as a carrier oil, which simply means that the oil that is being used to carry a substance.

 This is where the whole, or part of the chemical structure of the oil, has been altered in some way.